p4bloeg/Curso2022-2023/HandsOn/Group27/app/README.md

 This solution is a web application that provides the possibility of visualizing different types of energy consumption by public buildings in the city of Madrid.

-This solution allows filtering data using a group of properties, which values are provided by a series of drop-down lists.
+Offers a series of query filters using a group of properties, which values are provided by a series of drop-down lists.
+Also, a SPARQL-endpoint is provided, that allows the final user to dive into the application graph.

 #### User's interface
 ![User UI](../img/view.png?raw=true)